Contact form

 5. The Supervisory Board can retroactively adjust the targets or the comparative parameters for the variable remuneration of the Board of Management in certain cases (recommendation G.8).

 The company’s remuneration system allows for a retroactive adjustment of targets and comparative parameters in cases of unusual developments.
-The Board of Management and the Supervisory Board are of the opinion that this flexibility is advisable and necessary in order to take sufficient account in particular of M&A transactions and to allow for changes in corporate strategy in the interests of the sustainable development of the company also within an assessment period for the variable compensation components.
+The Board of Management and the Supervisory Board are of the opinion that this flexibility is advisable and necessary in order to take sufficient account of M&A transactions in particular and to allow for changes in corporate strategy in the interests of the sustainable development of the company also within an assessment period for the variable compensation components.
 In the interests of the company, necessary adjustments of targets and comparative parameters will remain possible.
+In the 2025 financial year, the Supervisory Board adjusted targets to take into account M&A activities.

 6. The Board of Management and the Supervisory Board restrict the transparency of target achievement with regard to the variable remuneration of the Board of Management if the confidentiality interests of the company conflict with disclosure (recommendation G.9 sentence 2).

 The Board of Management and the Supervisory Board make no disclosures in the annual remuneration report that go beyond the legal requirements (especially those in Section 162 AktG).
-In particular, the disclosure of the concretely defined targets for an assessment period shall be waived in the case of strategically significant targets if and to the extent that this opposes the confidentiality interests of the Company and disclosure would be unfair for competitive reasons.
-The Board of Management and Supervisory Board made use of this in the 2021 financial year with regard to the sustainability target of the lithium-ion equipment ratio for the short-term incentive (STI), which was paid out in 2022.
+In particular, the disclosure of the concretely defined targets for an assessment period shall be waived in the case of strategically significant targets if and to the extent that this opposes the confidentiality interests of the company and disclosure would be unfair for competitive reasons.
+The Board of Management and Supervisory Board have made use of this in the remuneration report for the financial year 2024 in relation to the “lithium-ion equipment ratio” sustainability target within the context of the short-term incentive (STI) and long-term incentive (LTI), which were each paid out in 2025.

-7. According to the remuneration system, the long-term variable management board remuneration amounts can be available to members of the Board of Management after three years instead of four years (recommendation G.10 sentence 2).
+7. According to the remuneration system, the long-term variable management board remuneration amounts are available to members of the Board of Management after three years instead of four years (recommendation G.10 sentence 2).

 According to the remuneration system, members of the Board of Management will receive an LTI, meaning long-term variable remuneration, containing a share-based component.
 In contrast, short-term variable remuneration (STI) is not share-based.
 LTI tranches have a three-year term, which corresponds to the term of the initial appointment of members of the Board of Management.